 3 Reasons You Should Visit a Senior This Holiday Season

-As you age, you blink and a year passes.
-As the years pass, with the hustle of everyday life, it’s normal to get caught up with jobs and responsibility.
-You may lose track of the last time you visited — or even the last time you talked with an elderly loved one.
+As the years pass, with the hustle and bustle of everyday life, it’s normal to get caught up with jobs and responsibilities.
+You may lose track of the last time you visited — or even the last time you talked with — an elderly loved one.

-But, the holidays mark a great time to spend with them.
-Whether it’s to spend quality time with your senior family member or pay tribute to a great generation through volunteer work; you have the opportunity to make a senior happy this holiday season.
+Fortunately, the holidays mark a great time to spend with them.
+Whether it’s to have quality time with your senior family member or pay tribute to a great generation through volunteer work; you have the opportunity to make a senior happy this holiday season.

 Reasons to Visit a Senior This Holiday Season

 The world moves at a fast pace and it’s easy for people to soon forget what’s truly important.
 Seniors are sometimes forgotten, but are still very much alive.

 The creative group, Voyager, recently put together a moving video documenting a senior’s life.